arkency/posts/posts/2020-04-24-managing-rails-event-store-subscriptions-—-how-to.md

 Having a different bootstrap method for test environment has an additional benefit of the possibility to [disable particular handlers](https://blog.arkency.com/optimizing-test-suites-when-using-rails-event-store/).
 Or quite the opposite — very selectively enable them for the subset of integration tests when they're most needed.

-Here we extracted map of subscriptions to `ApplicationSubscriptions`:
+Here we extracted a map of subscriptions to `ApplicationSubscriptions` bootstrap:

 ```ruby
 module Sample
   class Application < Rails::Application
     config.to_prepare do
       Rails.configuration.event_store = event_store = RailsEventStore::Client.new
       ApplicationSubscriptions.new.call(event_store)
     end
   end